 - Plan and begin your hardest work when you have the most energy

 - Treat yourself on completion of a task.
 This could be a reward or a break

 7. Take breaks and look after yourself

 Similar to the Pomodoro technique mentioned above but this is more for your mental and physical wellbeing.
 Taking time out from your computer screens, meetings and calls is important.

 This joins up with your ‘planning your day’ so knowing your diary and schedule will allow you to look after yourself throughout the day.
-Another idea is installing a reminder such as the ‘Smartbreak’ app to your laptop which encourages and prompts you to take breaks.
+Another working from home idea is installing a reminder such as the ‘Smartbreak’ app to your laptop which encourages and prompts you to take breaks.

 I recommend a few tips here, make it a priority to get up from your desk during those breaks.
 Whether it’s a quick yoga stretch, meditate or a walk, or you can grab or make a healthy snack, and talk to anyone you’re living with (if that is possible).

 During a lunch break, you can even do a quick workout or join a challenge (a few fitness challenges are being promoted at the moment).
 I have personally started to take out 20 minutes of my lunch break to do a quick yoga class via YouTube (there are so many on there).
 If being a yogi isn’t quite your thing and you prefer something a little more physical, maybe a quick outdoor run will help you to keep you awake and refreshed.

 The whole idea here is that these activities will help you to reset and prepare you for the next tasks you have on your list.